Unsupervised Learning

 This page contains a collection of unsupervised learning methods to learn sentence embeddings.
 The methods have in common that they do not require labeled training data.
 Instead, they can learn semantically meaningful sentence embeddings just from the text itself.

-Note: Unsupervised learning approaches are still an activate research area and in many cases the models perform rather poorly compared to models that are using training pairs as provided in our training data collection.
+Unsupervised learning approaches are still an activate research area and in many cases the models perform rather poorly compared to models that are using training pairs as provided in our training data collection.
 A better approach is Domain Adaptation where you combine unsupervised learning on your target domain with existent labeled data.
-This gives the best performance on your specific corpus.
+This should give the best performance on your specific corpus.

 In our work TSDAE (Transformer-based Denoising AutoEncoder) we present an unsupervised sentence embedding learning method based on denoising auto-encoders: